-The seat belt system includes an indicator on the instrument panel to remind the driver to fasten a seat belt.
+The seat belt system includes an indicator on the instrument panel to remind the driver or a front passenger or both to fasten their seat belts

-If the ignition switch is turned to ON [II]1 and a seat belt is not fastened, a beeper will sound and the indicator will blink.
-After a few seconds, the beeper will stop and the indicator will come on and remain illuminated until a seat belt is fastened.
+If the ignition switch is turned to ON \boxed{II}^{1} and a seat belt is not fastened, a beeper will sound and the indicator will blink.
+After a few seconds, the beeper will stop and the indicator will come on and remain illuminated until the seat belt is fastened.